Customizing the in-app assistant¶

 Taking screenshots¶

 Use this option to take screenshots of the app with every voice command given by users.
-Screenshots will be available in the project logs.
-Taking screenshots is a great way to debug user flows and adjust your voice script accordingly.
+Screenshots will be available in the project logs and in the *Analytics view.
+Taking screenshots is a great way to debug user flows and adjust your dialog script accordingly.
 We have taken extra security measures to ensure that all screenshots are protected and available only to you as the project owner.

 Default |